-1. Petitioners, Fred Weber and Mary Weber, filed a New York State Income separately on one return."
+1. Petitioners, Fred Weber and Mary Weber, filed a New York State Income Tax Resident Return for the year 1979 under filing status "Married filing separately on one return."
 On such return, Mr. Weber reported capital gain income of \$69,683.00 and Mrs. Weber reported capital gain income of \$46,456.00.
 No minimum income tax was paid with respect to the aforestated capital gain income.